Family Resource

 Cost

-Most Teen Challenge programs cost between $0 and $500 per month.
-A 12-month Teen Challenge experience might cost a family $5,000 to $15,000 total.
-A single month of clinical rehab can run $20,000 to $50,000 or more.
-For families without insurance or with limited coverage, this is the difference between getting help and not getting help.
+A full year of Teen Challenge typically costs less than a single month of clinical rehab.
+For families without insurance or with limited coverage, this is often the difference between getting help and not getting help.
+See our full breakdown of Teen Challenge costs.

 Spiritual Formation